Access Management 7.3.1

 To remove a header, click Delete (✖).

-Any custom properties added to the session using the Set Session Properties node can be accessed by using a variable, as well as the following default session properties:
+You can use a variable to access custom properties added to the session with the Set Session Properties node as well as the following default session properties:

 Default Session Properties